drasyl/drasyl.org/content/blog/drasyl-0-4-0-released.md

 ### Network Bandwidth Measurement Utility

-To evaluate the performance of drasyl or certain functions, we added the tool `perf` to the CLI, which can be used to measure the drasyl network bandwidth between two peers.
+To evaluate the performance of drasyl or specific functions, we added the tool perf to the CLI, which can measure the drasyl network bandwidth between two peers.
 We were inspired by [iperf3](https://github.com/esnet/iperf), which measures TCP/UDP traffic.

 ---